signum-network/CIPs/SIP/sip-47.md

 ### Different Schemas

-For simplicity while typing the URI inside the browsers URL bar, the http and https schemas are acceptable, but this requires the user to type one of the following (at this time of writing) non-existing top level domains (TLD): `signum`, `signa`, `sig`, or `sns`
+For simplicity - while typing the URI inside the browsers URL bar - the `http` and `https` schemas are acceptable, but this requires the user to type one of the following (at this time of writing) non-existing top level domains (TLD): `signum`, `signa`, `sig`, or `sns`
 The following URIs resolve always to the same URL: